keboola/connection-docs/transformations/r/index.md

 any problems with the new version.
 You should update the transformation code to the new version soon, as the old version is considered unsupported.

-If the `R` label is not editable, there is no previous version offered.
+If the `R` label is not displayed, there is no previous version offered.
 It is still possible to change the version via the [API](https://developers.keboola.com/integrate/storage/api/configurations/) though.

 ### Memory and Processing Constraints